PavcaHyx/hr-system/README.md

 **Aplication can do:**

-* store the data we enter into it,
+* store the data we enter into it
-* retrieve the data based on input criteria,
+* retrieve the data based on input criteria
 * show the data
 * remove the data
 * create backup of file with data